All work and not much pay for India's manufacturers

 India badly needs manufacturing to fuel its recovery and create jobs.
 After all, India will be home to a working age population of 900 million people by 2020, roughly a fifth of the world’s potential workers.

-Modi’s government has promised to make it simpler to operate in the country, with plans for a unified bankruptcy code, a unified goods and service tax, and more flexible labor laws.
-Last week, it lifted restrictions on foreign investment in 15 sectors, including defense.
+Modi’s government has promised to make it simpler to operate in the country, with plans for a unified bankruptcy code, a unified goods and service tax, and more flexible labour laws.
+Last week, it lifted restrictions on foreign investment in 15 sectors, including defence.

 But in this corner of Gujarat - a state that was ranked top in a World Bank-supported study on the ease of doing business in India’s 29 states - manufacturers say the smallest and weakest among them could be pushed to the wall, unless reform is implemented and recovery arrives swiftly.